Skip to content

 update

-update(array, index, new_value) returns a copy of array where array[index] has been replaced with new_value, and all other elements are unchanged.
+update(array, index, new_value) returns a copy of array where array[index] has been replaced with new_value, and all other elements are unchanged. index can either be a scalar index or a tuple when updating nested element(s) of multi-dimensional array.
 Note that this is not an in-place update of the array, it is an "evolution" of array.
 It is the compiler's responsibility to optimize by using mutation instead of copying, when it's safe to do.
 The compiler makes a best effort to do this, but can't guarantee the optimization is always made.

 assert_eq, assert_lt